privacybydesign/irma_api_common/README.md

 # IRMA API common

-This library contains the java classes used in the verification protocol.
+This library contains the java classes used in the verification and issuing protocol.

 ## Prerequisites